 Best for: Extroverted developers who enjoy teaching and community building as much as coding.
 Ideal for those who thrive on variety, don’t mind frequent travel, and want to build a personal brand while bridging the gap between technical products and developer adoption.

-3. Technical Product Management
+3. Technical product management

 Your feature gets scrapped because marketing “didn’t get it.”
 This happens when code ships without a clear business story.
 As a technical product manager, you translate engineering complexities into business value, own the roadmap, and measure success against hard KPIs instead of gut feelings.